bassosimone/baudelaire/README.md

 client with any update information whatsoever).
 Otherwise, *update* should be included as an empty JSON object (i.e. `{}`).

-The server SHOULD fill the *avalable* map with key, value pairs where the key should be the name of a test specified in the incoming *available* message and the values should be lists of URLs to be used to run specific tests.
+The server SHOULD fill the *available* map with (key, value) pairs where the key should be the name of a test specified in the incoming *available* message and the values should be lists of URLs to be used to run specific tests.